 2. If you don’t have a Will: It is possible your estate may have to pay for insurance to cover the actions of a court appointed executor.

-Once the executor, or executors, have been appointed by the court, before they can start to administer your estate, they may have to take out insurance to cover their actions.
+Before the Executor(s) appointed by the court can start to administer your estate, they may have to take out insurance to cover their actions.
 The insurance is paid for out of your estate and will lead to further delays and costs.

 The policy is a requirement to protect the beneficiaries for any misconduct or mistakes of the executor.
 For most family situations, where the executor is also a beneficiary, this is an extra cost which serves no real practical purpose.

 If you have a Will, this insurance is not normally required.

 3. If you don’t have a Will: You have no say over who inherits your property, who you may want to look after your children or what is to happen to your remains.

-Most importantly, if you pass away without having a Will, the state says who will inherit your property, and this may not be who you would have chosen, or have expected to inherit it.
+Most importantly, if you pass away without having a Will, the legislation says who will inherit your property, and this may not be who you would have chosen, or have expected to inherit it.

-Your estate would be divided using intestacy rules that were created over 50 years ago.
-These rules make no allowances for special items or relationships - your closeness, or otherwise, to your relatives.
+Your estate would be distributed using intestacy rules that were created over 50 years ago.
+These rules make no allowances for special items or relationships or your closeness, or otherwise, to your relatives.
 Your estate may not be divided in a tax effective way, and your estate could therefore face a tax bill that could have been avoided.
 It could also mean young relatives inherit large sums without any proper oversight or protection.

-If the state rules are to be followed for the division of your estate, it is possible that someone who you don’t wish to inherit from your estate will.
+If the statutory rules are to be followed for the division of your estate, it is possible that someone who you don’t wish to inherit from your estate will, in fact, inherit.